Happier Than Ever: Background and recording

 Eilish has revealed that the creative process of Happier Than Ever felt "very natural", unlike her previous projects where she constantly felt anxious and under pressure.
 With earlier works, Eilish also felt that she was not good enough and simply was not talented, but has since gained much more confidence in her craft.
 According to Eilish, her record label did not have any input on the album, unlike her debut album where she felt pressure from deadlines, constant meetings and "an expectation that a star was about to be born", all of which she "literally hated".

 In an interview with Vevo, Eilish said that she wanted to create "a very timeless record", mostly being inspired by jazz singers that she listened to growing up such as Julie London, Peggy Lee and Frank Sinatra.
 She also said that the songs on the album are "all over the place and very, I think, versatile, different to one another, but also very cohesive," which she cited as one of her biggest goals.
 Another one of her goals she had during studio sessions was to surprise her fans as well as herself.
 She aimed to be uncomfortable during the creative process, using "NDA" as an example of a song that was not made in her "comfort zone".
 Eilish cited self-reflection as the biggest muse behind the record, and revealed before its release that "almost none of the songs on this album are joyful", despite its title.
 She noted "Male Fantasy" as a song that "pretty much wrote itself" and helped her realize feelings she had not processed before.

 Music and lyrics

-Musically, Happier Than Ever is a subdued, pop, electropop, downtempo, and jazz-pop record, incorporating elements of R&B, techno, country, bossa nova, bedroom pop, trip hop, folk, electro, trap, and 1990s sophisti-pop.
+Musically, Happier Than Ever is a subdued, downtempo-influenced pop, electropop, and jazz-pop record, incorporating elements of R&B, techno, country, bossa nova, bedroom pop, trip hop, folk, electro, trap, and 1990s sophisti-pop.
 It consists of torch songs set to slow tempos, with restrained, minimalistic arrangements of acoustic guitars, delicate synthesizers, and burbling beats.
 The lyrics deal with struggles faced by young women in the entertainment industry, fame, stardom, emotional abuse, power struggles, mistrust, and misogyny, imbued by Eilish's self-consciousness.
 In Robert Christgau's opinion, Eilish's songwriting had inspired Finneas to devise a sound for the album that is "calmer and less sprightly" than her earlier breakthrough work.